stratomercata/stratomercata-website/source/_videos/institutions-want-tokens-how-is-ethereum-keeping-up.md

 Is that the process of what we call delivery versus payment in traditional finance, it's a pretty complex thing because how you make sure like when you deliver the money, the money has been received, that you receive the asset, that everything has been, and it's a kind of a lot of dance because you receive message, you send another one.
 And it's not like how we used to do where in crypto, we submit and it's actually an atomic transaction, which is like just one thing.
 And when the transaction is complete, you know it's been executed, it's been delivered.

 And all the parties that is actually, I give you the can, well, I know you've been giving me like the money exactly.
 Where actually there is like a little bit dance, well, I put the can here, like you see the can, then it's been moving here, like you send the money.
-And so the blockchain here offers such efficiencies because things that were like, you know, like the T plus one or T plus two for some of those different exchange.
+And so the blockchain here offers such efficiencies because things that were like, you know, like the [T+1 or T+2](https://www.investopedia.com/terms/t/tplus1.asp) for some of those different exchange.

 Now you do it like, well, depending on what chain you're gonna deploy between a second to even like less than that.